Stromberg90/Frame/README.md

 # Frame

+Frame is a open-source Image viewer with features aimed towards developers and artists.

 ![](https://i.imgur.com/LuNLcEd.jpg)
 ![](https://i.imgur.com/60607Ac.gif)

 Features
-* Dragable, tearable tabs and tiling tabs.
+* Drag, tear and dock tabs.
 * Channel Viewing: Useful for artist, where several textures are packed into one.
 * Channel Splitting: Combines all channels into one image and displays it.
 * Image Tiling: Makes a 3x3 Tiling image, handy for previewing seamless textures.